byllc/AngularGridGames/README.md

 ## Usage

-Currently you need to include grid_board_games.js and the controller for the games you would like to use (othello_game_board_controller.js, chess... et)
+Currently you need to include grid_board_games.js and the controller for the games you would like to use (othello_game_board_controller.js, chess... et).
+All styles and layout are handled through css.
+The directive applies minimal classes to the layout.

 ## Here is an example usage
 ```html